ranjuggupta/student_performances_dashbaord/README.md

-# student_performances_dashbaord
+Power BI Dashboard: Student Performance Analysis (4 Pages)

+🔍 Overview:
-This Power BI dashboard provides insights into student performance, highlighting top performers and defaulters.
-It can be used to track progress and identify students who may need timely reminders
+This interactive Power BI dashboard offers a clear picture of student performance, spotlighting top achievers and identifying defaulters.
+It helps track academic progress and can assist in sending timely reminders to students who need support.
-Power BI Project Overview (4 Pages Dashboard):

-Student-wise Detailed View (Page 1):
-The first page provides a detailed view of individual student performance.
-A slicer is used to select a student's name, and upon selection, all relevant details about that student are displayed.
+📄 Page 1: Student-Wise Details
+A dynamic slicer lets you select any student’s name to instantly view their full performance report — including attendance, test scores, and task completion.

-Batch Summary & Student Status (Page 2):
+📊 Page 2: Batch Summary & Student Status
-This page gives a comprehensive summary of the batch.
-It shows:
+This page gives a snapshot of the entire batch:

-Total number of students
+Total students

-Number of dropouts

-Number of active students currently pursuing the course
+Active students

+Dropouts

-Additionally, a custom calculation has been implemented to evaluate punctuality.
-If a student's attendance, MCQ scores, lab performance, TD, and TD assessments are all above 70%, they are marked as "On-Time Performers"; otherwise, they are considered "Not On-Time".
+It also features a custom logic to classify students based on their consistency.
+If their attendance, MCQ, lab work, TD, and assessments are all above 70%, they are labeled as “On-Time Performers.”
+Others are marked as “Not On-Time.”

-Top 5 Performers (Page 3):
+🏅 Page 3: Top 5 Performers
-This page highlights the top 5 performers using three charts:
+Three visualizations display the top 5 students based on:

-Top 5 based on attendance

-Top 5 based on final marks

-Top 5 based on overall performance (considering on-time submissions and overall consistency)
+Attendance

+Final marks

+Overall performance (including on-time submissions)

+These charts help recognize the most consistent and high-performing students.

+⚠️ Page 4: Defaulters List
+This section flags students with incomplete or delayed work.
+It can be used to send follow-up reminders or warnings, ensuring they stay on track.

 This analysis helps identify high-performing students in the batch, which can be useful during placement shortlisting.